liwenran/OpenCausal/README.md

 ```

 # Prioritization of causal variants
 For a given risk SNP identified from GWAS summary data, we define the 200kb region centering at this SNP as a risk loci.
-Then, we define the variant causality score (VCS) for a variant in the risk loci as the average (across donors) of its causal scores ΔOs calculated by OpenCausal.
-Finally, by ranking the variants in this risk loci according to their VCS, we can prioritize putative causal variants for the GWAS trait.
+Then, we define the variant causality score (VCS) for a variant in the risk loci by simultaneously considering the influence of variants on the chromatin accessibility of REs and the relationship between REs and the given trait.
+Finally, by ranking the variants in this risk loci according to their VCSs, we can prioritize putative causal variants for the GWAS trait.
 The prioritization is implemented by running

 ```
 python prioritize.py &